FOREX-Dollar falls on perceived ECB path, U.S. political roadblocks

 "The fact that Draghi didn’t necessarily argue too much against the strength of the euro ... certainly gave the greenlight for individuals to want to own the currency again or actually add to their positions," said Dean Popplewell, chief currency strategist at Oanda in Toronto.

-The euro was last on track to gain 1.8 percent for the week, which would mark its second straight weekly rise against the dollar.
-The dollar index was set to fall 1.3 percent to mark its second straight weekly decline.

-Against the yen, the dollar touched more than four-week low of 111.02 yen.
+The dollar touched a more than four-week low against the yen of 111.09 yen.

 In addition to traders' expectations that the ECB was staying the course toward tightening monetary policy, investigations into alleged Russian meddling in the U.S. election and possible collusion with Trump's campaign were viewed as obstacles to the administration's pro-growth agenda and negative for the dollar.